Sfaizst/audio_mngr/README.md

 ![Alt text](Screenshoot.png?raw=true "Screenshoot")

 Features:
-- Use cables to connect players, speakers, microphones, etc.
+- Use cables to connect players, speakers, microphones, loops and monitors.
-- Use the scrollwheel of your mouse to change the volume of a device
 - Add and manage loops and virtual sinks
 - Save and load configs
 - Change the default speaker and mic via menu